Wendy Vitter: Federal judicial service

 On January 23, 2018, Donald Trump nominated Vitter to the seat on the United States District Court for the Eastern District of Louisiana vacated by Judge Helen Ginger Berrigan, who assumed senior status on August 23, 2016.
 A "substantial majority" of the American Bar Association, which evaluates candidates for the federal bench, rated Vitter with its "qualified" rating, with a minority of those who participated in the process rating her as "unqualified."
-Vitter's judicial nomination was endorsed by then-mayor of New Orleans, Democrat Mitch Landrieu; current New Orleans District Attorney Leon A. Cannizzaro Jr.; and former New Orleans District Attorney Harry Connick Sr. Vitter's judicial nomination has been opposed by the liberal judicial advocacy group the Alliance for Justice.
+Vitter's judicial nomination was endorsed by then-mayor of New Orleans, Democrat Mitch Landrieu; New Orleans District Attorney Leon A. Cannizzaro Jr.; and former New Orleans District Attorney Harry Connick Sr. Vitter's judicial nomination has been opposed by the liberal judicial advocacy group the Alliance for Justice.
 On April 11, 2018, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her hearing before the Judiciary Committee, Vitter was questioned by Democrats about her previous anti-abortion and anti-birth control advocacy.
 In her position as general counsel of the Roman Catholic Archdiocese of New Orleans, Vitter had promoted claims about health dangers linked to the birth control pill.
 During her Senate hearing, Vitter distanced herself from these claims and promised to uphold Roe v.
 Wade.
 Senator Richard Blumenthal asked Vitter whether she thought Brown v.
 Board of Education was "correctly decided," and she declined to answer, saying "I don't mean to be coy, but I think I can get into a difficult, difficult area when I start commenting on Supreme Court decisions – which are correctly decided and which I may disagree with.
 Again my personal, political or religious views I would set aside – that is Supreme Court precedent.
 It is binding.
 If I were honored to be confirmed, I would be bound by it and of course, I would uphold it."
 She further stated "It's very easy to see Plessy v.
 Ferguson and to read Justice Harlan's dissent which of course became the basis for Brown v.
 Board of Education and to look at that and say well that sounds very obvious to us now in 2018, that that was the right decision, but that's hindsight, I have the benefit of that hindsight."
 She stated that "she didn't think she should comment on which cases she agreed with for fear of starting down a slippery slope."
 According to CNN, "Judicial conservatives argued Vitter had declined to answer the Brown question because she believes that judges should maintain their impartiality by declining to put forward personal opinions on particular cases."
 In written follow-up questions submitted after her hearing, Vitter said "I do not believe that racial segregation in schools is constitutional."
 On May 24, 2018 her nomination was reported out of committee by an 11–10 vote.